Concern over endangered orcas blows up approval of Trans Mountain pipeline in Canada

 The pipeline would run for more than 700 miles — alongside a line that has been in service since 1954 — and would move 890,000 barrels a day from Alberta tar-sands deposits to the coast.
 A second pipeline is planned to be built from the interior of Canada to the coast at Burnaby, B.C., to carry tar sands crude for export.
 The project was considered not only for jobs, but for better oil prices that Canada hopes to garner in overseas markets.

 The decision was a major victory for Canadian First Nations, environmental groups and U.S. tribes that opposed the pipeline expansion.
 Critically endangered southern resident killer whales face a seven-fold increase in oil tanker traffic through their critical habitat if the project is built.
-First Nations also have adamantly opposed construction of the project through their territories.
+Many First Nations also have adamantly opposed construction of the project through their territories.

 The Trans Mountain expansion is projected to lead to a tanker traffic balloon from about 60 to more than 400 vessels annually as the pipeline flow increases from 300,000 to 890,000 barrels per day.
 The tar sands oil carried by the tankers would be especially disastrous in the event of a spill in the bays and coves and swift currents in the trans-boundary waters of the Salish Sea because the oil sinks, and is comprised of an ever-changing mix of chemicals added to the thick oil to make it flow.